cj-mills/christianjmills/_posts/2021-1-24-Weekly-Recap-1.md

 ## Introduction

 It's been a couple weeks since I've posted anything.
-I've been going back and forth working on a few different projects.
+I've been going back and forth working on a few different projects and felt like I should keep better track of my activities.
 I want to start doing a weekly recap so that I have a record of what I spend time on.
 That was, after all, one of the reasons I started this blog in the first place.
 Ideally, I would do daily recaps.
 However, that doesn't seem realistic for me just yet.